Yuan-ManX/audio-development-tools/README.md

 * [annyang](https://www.talater.com/annyang/) - annyang is a tiny javascript library that lets your visitors control your site with voice commands. annyang supports multiple languages, has no dependencies, weighs just 2kb and is free to use.
 * [PocketSphinx](https://github.com/cmusphinx/pocketsphinx) - This is PocketSphinx, one of Carnegie Mellon University's open source large vocabulary, speaker-independent continuous speech recognition engines.
 * [Kara](https://github.com/emileclarkb/Kara) - Open Source Voice Assistant.
 Simply put, Kara is a voice assistant that steals 0% of your data so you stay free!
 She is a actively maintained, modular, and designed to customize.
+* [Voice Lab](https://github.com/Voice-Lab/VoiceLab) - Voice Lab is an automated voice analysis software.
+What this software does is allow you to measure, manipulate, and visualize many voices at once, without messing with analysis parameters.
+You can also save all of your data, analysis parameters, manipulated voices, and full colour spectrograms and power spectra, with the press of one button.

 ## <span id="tts">Speech Synthesis (TTS)</span>